Wervice/zentrox/README.md

 ## ...
 Express?

-Express is very fast minimal.
+Express is very fast and small.
 It can be extended using libraries.
 In addition to that, it also is very fast and lightweight on the system.

 ## Removing